Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Active-Learning-based Adaptive Sampling

 \subsection{Overview of Active Learning}

 Active learning \cite{AL5, AL6} is a machine learning method in which the learning algorithm inspects unlabeled data and interactively chooses the most informative data points to learn.
 Active learning methodology has primarily been applied in computer vision tasks \cite{AL1}, and has shown an extraordinary performance.
 Active learning for deep learning proceeds in rounds.
 In each iteration/round, the current model serves to assess the informativeness of training examples.
 It is usually used for supervised or semi-supervised learning in which there is a large amount of unlabeled data and the algorithm chooses the most informative data points to get labeled for training.
 There are two most common metrics to measure informativeness: uncertainty \cite{uncertainty} and diversity \cite{diversity}.
 In the uncertainty sampling, the algorithm tries to find training examples that the current model is most uncertain about, as a proxy of the model output being incorrect.
 For example, in a classification problem, this uncertainty can be measured by the current model prediction; if for a training example, the model output probability distribution over classes has similar values as opposed to high probability for a single class, then the current model is uncertain about this particular training example.
 In the diversity sampling \cite{diversity2}, the model seeks to identify training examples that most represent the diversity in the data.
 It is worth mentioning that query by committee (QBC) \cite{QBC1} is also a common active learning approach.
+Our proposed algorithm will be a diversity sampling approach that focuses on training examples that the neural network model is more uncertain about.
+It should be pointed out that diversity sampling and uncertainty sampling are not contradictory to each other.
+One can combine these two approaches to Active Learning.